 Vulkan is more multi-thread friendly than OpenGL.
 It is designed to give the application far more control of task scheduling on the GPU.
 This will enable a more efficient end-to-end rendering process by providing opportunities to overlap multiple render requests at different stages.

 In Release 5.8, Vulkan is the default.
-OpenGL rendering will be deprecated and later removed in subsequent releases.
+OpenGL rendering is deprecated and removed in Release 6.0.
 For Release 5.7, the Vulkan renderer is considered a Beta feature, and OpenGL is the default driver.

 OmniSci recommends using the Vulkan renderer unless you have hit a blocking issue with Vulkan.
 Although the Vulkan driver is reliable and stable, it has not yet had wide external usage compared to its OpenGL counterpart and may be prone to unforeseen configuration issues; see Troubleshooting below for guidance on known issues.
 Having Vulkan enabled helps us to find and address additional issues while a reliable fallback exists to ensure a smooth, less risky transition.

-To enable Vulkan rendering, set the configuration option
+To enable Vulkan rendering in releases lower than 6.0, set the configuration option

 renderer-use-vulkan-driver=true.
 Note that this is the default in Release 5.8.